ethereum/EIPs/EIPS/eip-1.md

 ## Working Groups

-Many proposals will come into EIP process via working groups who take responsibility for their specification and technical quality.
-Working Group concerns include the technical quality of their proposals, the formatting and notations for their Specifications, the workflow for their documents, and addditional repos for tracking their work.
+Many proposals will come into EIP process via working groups who take responsibility for their specifications.
+Working Group concerns include the technical quality, formatting and notations for their specifications, coordination with other specifications, the workflow for their tasks and documents, and addditional repos for tracking their work.

-* Working group proposals first enter the EIP process as **Drafts**.
+* Working group proposals first enter the EIP process (see below) as **Drafts**.
-* While WG proposals are **Drafts** their Specification belongs to the WG, including their workflow, formatting, notation, and relationship to other Ethereum Specifications.
+* While WG proposals are **Drafts** their Specification and workflow belongs to the WG.
-* WG EIPs reenter the EIP process to become **Final**, that is, to describe what actually goes live on the Ethereum mainnet.
-(After that the network can't be changed without another fork.)
+* WG EIPs reenter the EIP process to become **Final**.

 Currently, only the Core Developers are organized enough to already be doing this job.